Quantum decoherence: Concept

+History and interpretation

+Relation to interpretation of quantum mechanics

+An interpretation of quantum mechanics is an attempt to explain how the mathematical theory of quantum physics might correspond to experienced reality.
+Decoherence calculations can be done in any interpretation of quantum mechanics, since those calculations are an application of the standard mathematical tools of quantum theory.
+However, the subject of decoherence has been closely related to the problem of interpretation throughout its history.

 Decoherence has been used to understand the possibility of the collapse of the wave function in quantum mechanics.
 Decoherence does not generate actual wave-function collapse.
-It only provides a framework for apparent wave-function collapse, as the quantum nature of the system "leaks" into the environment.
+It only provides a framework for apparent wave-function collapse, as the components of a quantum system entangle with other quantum systems within the same environment.
 That is, components of the wave function are decoupled from a coherent system and acquire phases from their immediate surroundings.
 A total superposition of the global or universal wavefunction still exists (and remains coherent at the global level), but its ultimate fate remains an interpretational issue.

 With respect to the measurement problem, decoherence provides an explanation for the transition of the system to a mixture of states that seem to correspond to those states observers perceive.
 Moreover, observation indicates that this mixture looks like a proper quantum ensemble in a measurement situation, as the measurements lead to the "realization" of precisely one state in the "ensemble".

-Decoherence represents a challenge for the practical realization of quantum computers, since such machines are expected to rely heavily on the undisturbed evolution of quantum coherences.
-Simply put, they require that the coherence of states be preserved and that decoherence be managed, in order to actually perform quantum computation.
-The preservation of coherence, and mitigation of decoherence effects, are thus related to the concept of quantum error correction.
+The philosophical views of Werner Heisenberg and Niels Bohr have often been grouped together as the "Copenhagen interpretation", despite significant divergences between them on important points.
+In 1955, Heisenberg suggested that the interaction of a system with its surrounding environment would eliminate quantum interference effects.
+However, Heisenberg did not provide a detailed account of how this might transpire, nor did he make explicit the importance of entanglement in the process.

+Origin of the concepts

+Nevill Mott's solution to the iconic Mott problem in 1929 is considered in retrospect to be the first quantum decoherence work.
+It was cited by the first modern theoretical treatment.

+Although he did not use the term, the concept of quantum decoherence was first introduced in 1951 by the American physicist David Bohm, who called it the "destruction of interference in the process of measurement".
+Bohm later used decoherence to handle the measurement process in the de Broglie-Bohm interpretation of quantum theory.